microsoft/Windows-universal-samples/Samples/CortanaVoiceCommand/README.md

 ## System requirements

+**Client:** Windows 10

+**Server:** Windows Server 2016 Technical Preview

+**Phone:** Windows 10

 Cortana requires an appropriate recording device, and the system must be associated with a Microsoft Account in order for Cortana to function.

+## Build the sample

+**Note:** This sample has special instructions in the Setup section above.

+1. If you download the samples ZIP, be sure to unzip the entire archive, not just the folder with the sample you want to build.
+2. Start Microsoft Visual Studio 2015 and select **File** \> **Open** \> **Project/Solution**.
+3. Starting in the folder where you unzipped the samples, go to the Samples subfolder, then the subfolder for this specific sample, then the subfolder for your preferred language (C++, C#, or JavaScript).
+Double-click the Visual Studio 2015 Solution (.sln) file.
+4. Press Ctrl+Shift+B, or select **Build** \> **Build Solution**.

+## Run the sample

+The next steps depend on whether you just want to deploy the sample or you want to both deploy and run it.

+### Deploying the sample

+- Select Build > Deploy Solution.

+### Deploying and running the sample

+- To debug the sample and then run it, press F5 or select Debug >  Start Debugging.
+To run the sample without debugging, press Ctrl+F5 or selectDebug > Start Without Debugging.